sooraj-sudhakar/Diabetes_prediction/README.md

 |1|	85|	66|	29|	0|	26.6|	0.351|	31|	0|

 ### Working
-There is a main *training.py* file which contains the ANN defined using the keras.
-The input *Pima Indians diabetes* csv file is splitted into train & test.
+There is a main [training.py](https://github.com/sooraj-sudhakar/Diabetes_prediction/blob/master/Training.py) file which contains the ANN defined using the keras.
+The input [Prima Indians diabetes](https://github.com/sooraj-sudhakar/Diabetes_prediction/blob/master/prima-indians-diabetes.csv) csv file is splitted into train & test.
 The trained model is saved as *model.h5*.
 This saved model will be then used for the single as well as the bulk prediction programs.

 ![Train vs validation loss](https://github.com/sooraj-sudhakar/Diabetes_prediction/blob/master/graph.png) ![Bulk prediction](https://github.com/sooraj-sudhakar/Diabetes_prediction/blob/master/Bulk_prediction_out.png)